ISC-HEI/isc-hei-report/isc_template_report.typ

   // Handle specific captions styling
   /////////////////////////////////////////////////

-  // Compute a suitable supplement as they are not to my liking let getSupplement(it) = {
+  // Compute a supplement for captions as they are not to my liking let getSupplement(it) = {
     let f = it.func()
     if (f == image) {